Rapid Plasma Reagin

 The rapid plasma reagin (RPR) test is a blood test that looks for antibodies to syphilis.
-Syphilis is a sexually transmitted disease (STD) that first causes symptoms common with many other illnesses.
+Syphilis is a sexually transmitted infection (STI) that first causes symptoms seen with many other illnesses.
 Early symptoms include rash, fever, swollen glands, muscle aches, and sore throat.

 In addition, people who have early-stage syphilis may have sores (lesions).
 These with these sores can pass the infection on to other people during sexual contact. organs.
 Over time it can cause numbness, paralysis, blindness, and even death.
-But it can it can be easily cured if treated in the early stages.
+But it can be easily cured if treated in the early stages.
 Treatment involves receiving The RPR test looks for antibodies that react to syphilis in the blood.
 This means the test doesn't detect the actual bacteria that cause syphilis.
 Instead, it looks Why do I need this test?

 You may need this test if you have ever been sexually active and show signs of syphilis. syphilis.
 These symptoms may include:

-Small, painless sore (chancre) at the place where syphilis invaded your body Skin rash.
+Small, painless sores (chancres) at the place where syphilis invaded your body Skin rash.
 Sometimes this is on the palms of your hands or the bottoms of your feet.
 Swollen lymph glands

 Years after infection, symptoms in the final stages of the disease include numbness, disease include numbness, paralysis, blindness, and dementia or death.